 "I did not notice it at the time.
 I only thought that he wanted to delay the formation lap.
 Then on the race, they told that he had some problems and that at first, it looked like Hakkinen remained behind.
 But then he had them.
 I do not deny that it simplified things.
 At that point, I only had to stay ahead at Saint Devote after the green lights.
 Even without the issues that McLaren had, we would have had some chances for victory.
 After Zeltweg, it is fantastic to be back on top".

 You had the satisfaction of lapping Coulthard:

 "He pulled over to let me by.
 He was fair.
 We did talk about it during Wednesday’s briefing.
-In this circuit the lapped cars need to collaborate to let the faster cars go by.
+In this circuit the lapped cars need to collaborate in order to let the faster cars go by.
 I was also lapped in the past.
-Coulthard is now my rival and has become really strong. è.
+Coulthard is now my rival and has become really strong.
 As for Hakkinen, he is still out of the fight for the championship but anything can happen.
 To see him back in the fight would let the championship become more fun".

 "Before the race, I was terrified thinking about what might have happened.
 Then I saw that something worse happened to the McLaren".

 Jo Ramirez explains that McLaren is giving the championship to Ferrari with these electronic issues.
 Todt does not respond:

 "I know that we have a big lead in the constructors and 12 points in the drivers’ championship.
 As seen last year, it can also be quickly deleted.
 It does not interest me what McLaren is saying".

 During the press conference, Barrichello is talking about his cramp on the right foot while Eddie Irvine looks at the journalists.
 Without saying anything, the Jaguar driver is pouring his thoughts towards Barrichello.
 The North-Irish man publicly says: